AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 ### Step 2: Stage your changed files

-- On the right-hand panel, you will see a list of files that you have modified under "Unstaged Files".
+- On the right-hand panel, you will see a list of files that you have modified under `Unstaged Files`.
     - These are changes which you could include in your commit.
 - Choose the changes you want to include in your commit and move them from the `Unstaged Files` area to the `Staged Files` area:
     - To include all changes, click the `Stage all changes` button.